THE DOVER WAR MEMORIAL PROJECT

 John Thomas Parfitt.
 He died on 28 June 1943, aged 54, at the General Post Office.
 He was the husband of Frances Winnie Parfitt, of 5 Halisfredd Terrace, Lower Road, River.
 He was a telephone operator and a Corporal in the Home Guard

-Pascall-Rickets, L
+Pascall-Ricketts, L

 Payne, P. S.

-Phoebe Sarah Payne.
-She died on 25 October 1943, aged 58, at her home at 20 Glenfield Road.
-She was the wife of Edmund John Payne and the daughter of Mr. Mockett, of Whitstable.
-She was buried on 30th October with her daughter, Alice Shearn, and grandchildren, at Charlton, 1 3S.
+Phoebe Sarah Payne died on 25 October 1943, aged 58, at her home at 20 Glenfield Road.
+She was the wife of Edmund John Payne and the daughter of Mr Mockett, of Whitstable.
+In 1911 Mr Payne was working as a traction engine driver, ploughing, and the couple were living at Barham.
+With them were Alice, their daughter, and their sons George, 3, and Frederick, 1.

 Pearson, W.